sagerg/connect-four-design/README.md

 # Connect Four Design

-A connect four game running on Flask.
-At the time of building this project, it is running on `Python 3.10.4` and using `pip 22.0.4`
+A connect four game running on PyGame.
+At the time of building this project, it is running on `Python 3.9.6` and using `pip 21.2.4`

 ## Quick Start